 The reminders will be for any actions within a context a manager has access to.
 For example, direct reports, all reports, and any additional segments the manager has access to.
 The reminders cover any actions created by any user within the context the manager has access to.
 This means that a manager may be reminded about an upcoming deadline for an action that was created by another manager who also has access to the same context.

-Manager usage metrics allow you to view the number of actions created, completed, in progress, and overdue for each manager.
+Manager usage metrics allow you to view the number of actions created, completed, in progress, and overdue for each manager across all question sets.
 This can help support managers and identify future leaders.